knhash/knhash.github.io/homemade-pi.md

 What if you had a personal ad block server, with which you could...

-- Protect your entire network fro malware ridden sites
+- Protect your entire network from malware ridden sites
 - Block ads in apps and websites, on all your devices, no extra configuration
 - Have faster network performance
 - Monitor and control your network with a neat web interface